nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ### Level 1

-C2M2 Level 1 models **basic experimental resources and connections between them**.
+C2M2 Level 1 models **basic experimental resources and associations between them**.
 This level of metadata richness is more difficult to produce than Level 0's flat inventory of digital files: as a result, Level 1 metadata offers users more powerful downstream application functionality than does Level 0, including
-   * faceted searches on a (small) set of biologically relevant features of experimental resources like `biosample`s and `subject`s
+   * faceted searches on a (small) set of biologically relevant features (like anatomy and taxonomy) of experimental resources like `biosample`s and `subject`s
    * organization of displayed summary results using subdivisions of experimental metadata collections by `project` (grant or contract) and `collection` (any scientifically relevant grouping of resources)